Vis-à-Vis cycle map

 One of the best ways to explore the PAMINA region has got to be by bike.
-At least that’s what cyclists joining us on the three-day PAMINA cycling tour we organise every year tell us.
 We want to make sure that as many more recreational cyclists as possible get to enjoy our stunning scenery, so we have put together a map containing the very best stretches and a selection of routes you can cover in a day.

 Now that the second edition has been released, you have even more options to choose from.
 No matter whether you would rather admire the idyllic natural world in the wetlands along the Rhine River or enjoy the thrill of getting sporty along the gently rolling hills in the Kraichgau and the panoramic paths in the Northern Black Forest, the PAMINA region on the German/French border has something for everybody.
 Even if you are keen to explore the Dahn Rockland with its red sandstone rock formations and the Northern Vosges with their Medieval castles, there’s nothing stopping you doing that by bike too.
 Whilst you are here, why not discover some of the traditions of the Baden, Southern Palatinate and Alsace regions by visiting some of our museums or going along to a wine or folklore festival?
 And, of course, your PAMINA adventure wouldn’t be complete without a pit-stop at one of the traditional wine bars, quaint taverns or friendly guest houses.
 Have we managed to tempt you?